Within a commission structure, a company compensates its employees based on the revenue they generate for the business.

 There are different tax treatments for commissions, versus other income types.

-If you are running your own payroll, make sure you are aware of the commission tax guidelines for your country, state, or city.
-If you run your payroll through a provider, you should make sure they are able to calculate taxes on commission pay.
+If you are running your own payroll, make sure you are aware of the commission tax guidelines for your country, state/province or city.
+If you run payroll using online software, you should make sure they are able to calculate taxes on commission pay.

 At Wagepoint, we calculate all of the applicable taxes on provided gross commission totals.
 As an employer, you need to provide the gross commission amount and we take care of the rest, including all year-end reporting.